top of page

 2. Analyze consumer behavior (turns out, we're all pretty predictable)

-3. Detect fraud in financial transactions (take that, sneaky scammers!)
+3. Detect fraud in financial transactions

 Big Data and AI: A Match Made in Econ Heaven